 Coastal Barrier Resources Act (CBRA) Zones

 The Coastal Barrier Resources Act (CBRA) established the John H. Chafee Coastal Barrier Resources System (CBRS), a defined set of geographic units along the Atlantic, Gulf of Mexico, Great Lakes, U.S. Virgin Islands, and Puerto Rico coasts.
 Most new Federal expenditures and financial assistance (including flood insurance) are prohibited within the CBRS, with some exceptions.
 The U.S. Fish and Wildlife Service is responsible for administering CBRA.
 CBRS boundaries shown on FEMA mapping products are for informational purposes only.
 For the best available CBRS boundary data, visit: http://www.fws.gov/cbra/Maps/Mapper.html.
 For additional information on the CBRA and the CBRS, visit: http://www.fws.gov/cbra.

 Coastal High Hazard Areas (V/VE Zones)

-The Special Flood Hazard Area (SFHA) extending from offshore to the inland limit of a primary frontal dune along an open coast, and any other area subject to high-velocity wave action from storms or seismic sources.
+The Special Flood Hazard Area extending from offshore to the inland limit of a primary frontal dune along an open coast, and any other area subject to high-velocity wave action from storms or seismic sources.
 Typically, this is the area where the computed wave heights for the base flood are 3 feet or more.
-V zones are subject to more stringent building requirements and different flood insurance rates than other zones shown on the FIRM because these areas are exposed to a higher level of risk than other coastal flooding areas.
+V zones are subject to more stringent building requirements and different flood insurance rates than other zones shown on the FIRM because these areas have a higher level of risk than other areas.

 Community Rating System (CRS)

 A FEMA initiative, established under the National Flood Insurance Program (NFIP), to recognize and reward communities that have implemented floodplain management measures beyond the minimum NFIP requirements.
 Under the CRS, those communities that choose to participate may reduce the flood insurance premium rates in the community from 5 to 45% based on the types of activities they perform.

 Compliance/ Adoption Period